 - Refuse to listen to the people who love you.

-Love your brain by reading Change Your Brain, Change Your Life and following its advice.
-Your mind will be more apt to think grateful thoughts and be better able to help get what you want out of life.
+Love your brain by reading Change Your Brain, Change Your Life and following Amen’s advice.
+Your mind will be more apt to help you get what you want out of life.